-Away from Main street, it was quiet again.
+Away from Main Street, it was quiet again.
 There are narrow streets running parallel with and perpendicular to Main Street.
 Each of them has a different atmosphere, but they all look traditional.

 This is the Oryu wooden lantern.
 It functioned as a beacon for ships in the Edo period.

 Finally, I went to the Eirakukan Theater.
-I was opened in 1901.
+It was opened in 1901.
 It is the oldest drama theater in the northern Kansai region.
 It is still used for Kabuki performances.
 It was fun to walk around the building.
 I was able to see the theater from every angle.
 I was especially interested in the stage mechanism.

 I left the theater and took the bus for Toyooka Station.
 I got on the Konotori Express at Toyooka Station to go home.
 I fell in love with Izushi!
 I really want to return there.
 I bought some traditional cakes as a souvenir.
 They were soft and delicious!